Redwoods in Redwood National Park

 Huge redwood in Prairie Creek Redwoods

 If you look around online there are some handy frustum calculators.
-The example below is one I made use of for the initial measurements from Taylor until more numbers are available.
-Basically, redwoods can be represented like flat top cone sections and each measured individually.
+The example below is one I used of for the initial measurements from Taylor.
+Basically, redwoods can be represented like cone increments, and each measured individually.
 As if the redwood were sliced into sections.
 The measurements needed for each section are height, top radius and bottom radius.
 A radius is half the diameter.

 This redwood is not as large as the biggest titans like Del Norte Titan or Bull Creek Giant.
-But for comparison, just the first 110' of the trunk is not far from the entire 18,000 to 19,000 cubic feet of the 379' trunk on Hyperion.
-I'm curious how this compares to Adventure, which is only 20 feet taller, with a 16.5 ft.
-DBH.
+But for comparison, the first 110' of the trunk is not far from the entire 18,000 to 19,000 cubic feet of 379' Hyperion.

 Big redwood near trail in Prairie Creek Redwoods